mitra-ep/rOCEAN/README.md

 #install the package from GitHub
 devtools::install_github("mitra-ep/rOCEAN")
 ```
-Also, a CRAN version is currently availble, which can be installed using:
+Also, a CRAN version is currently available, which can be installed using:

 ``` r
 install.packages("rOCEAN")

 ```
-# Simulated data
+## Simulated Data

 To help you get started, here’s how to simulate a very simple and small dataset of p-values that you can use to test the functions of package.
 This code generates a 1200 x 1000 matrix of p-values, with some signal intentionally added.